• Skip to primary navigation

 Ingredients: Here's What You'll Need

-While the typical ingredients of granita are water, sugar and flavorings, I decided to kick things up a notch with my three ingredients: Watermelon, frozen limeade concentrate and Sprite.
+While the typical ingredients of granita are water, sugar, and flavorings, I decided to kick things up a notch with my three ingredients: Watermelon, frozen limeade concentrate, and Sprite (regular because that's what I had on hand).

 Ingredients for